zKOSMOSz/AWiki/README.md

-# StoryMC Wiki Viewer
+# AWiki

-This project is a web application designed to display the documentation and guides for the StoryMC Minecraft server.
-It's built using React and TypeScript, featuring a clean, modern interface inspired by documentation sites like Nextra and GitBook.
+This is a static wiki built with React and TypeScript.
+You can easily create your own wiki without any extra effort.

 ## Project Structure